Amy doesn't know why she does this, gliding through his house

 Scheming

 Helen has a taste for slumming, carefully concealed.
-Kisses that taste like the streets.
-Touches
+Kisses that

 like a rough alleyway fuck, even in her soft, soft bed.

 Afterwards, she gets up to go.
-He watches as she dresses, the delicate glide of silk and lace.
-His brother
+He watches as she dresses, the

 wanted to be understood.
-Lucas wants what he's not supposed to have.
+Lucas wants what he's not supposed to

 "I'll be here when you get back," Lucas says, smiling smugly.